 Microtek is a local Denver-area business providing tool kits and other materials for use in tech classes in the area.
 The business is now offering its tools to Pickens Technical College students in the Heating, Ventilating, and Air Conditioning (HVAC) program for discount prices.
 Microtek’s leadership made a deal with PTC HVAC instructor Wayne Blackwell to help students get the materials they need to earn their HVAC technician certifications and serve a community that needs HVAC.
 (The high for yesterday was 93 degrees, people, and remember that one December when the temperature didn’t rise into double digits for about a week?)

 The HVAC department at PTC is geared towards two main objectives: getting students as much hands-on experience as possible, and getting students prepared to take and pass the HVAC technician licensing exam.
-In order to accomplish these objectives for students, PTC provides tools and other materials for the students to practice their newfound skill with.
+In order to accomplish these objectives for students, PTC provides tools and other materials for the students to practice their newfound skills.
 He reached out to Microtek to see if the company could provide training tool kits to his students at a low price.
 Microtek agreed, and now all HVAC students at PTC have what they need to start servicing heating and cooling systems.

 With this new partnership, students can acquire tools at a better price which helps them reach their goals.
 Blackwell’s students’ time is precious and it’s up to him to help them get as much as possible out of their classroom experience and their hands-on practicing experience as possible.
 Working as an HVAC technician is not an easy profession.
 It’s even more difficult if the equipment you’re using is less-than-standard.
 If you’re using faulty or worn equipment to learn how to fix an air conditioning unit, you won’t know how to properly fix one when you start your career as an HVAC technician.
 Microtek is happy to help Blackwell’s students be the best they can be.